claudiucelfilip/angular-test/README.md

 - create a new album
 - remove an album

-## Extra Points
+## Optional Objectives
-If you have time, implement any of the following:
+Implement any of the following for extra appreciation points:
 - dynamic search on album list (on the client side)
 - implement the edit album page
 - form validation